solislemuslab/snaq-tutorial/readme.md

 - estimate concordance factors from the estimated posterior distributions with [BUCKy](http://pages.stat.wisc.edu/~ane/bucky/index.html)
 - estimate a phylogenetic network from the estimated concordance factors with [SNaQ](https://github.com/crsl4/PhyloNetworks.jl)

-## Installation of dependencies

-We will not go over this section in the RBG workshop.

 ## Schedule